dakilaledesma/intro-ml/machine-setup.md

       - On the top most toolbar go to Help -> System Information
       - You should see your graphics card in the window as underlined in red in this picture:
       ![GPU_Info](images/gpu_info.png?raw=true "GPU System Information")

+### Additional Information
+We will be allowing the use of *any* IDE or editor that you prefer for Python programming.
+Personally, I would recommend PyCharm, VSCode, or Atom.
+Do **NOT** use Jupyter Notebook for training or debugging!
+It is much, much slower for machine learning in both training and prediction.
+It is fine to use if you would like to show your **final** results.

 ## Windows (only NVIDIA GPUs supported)